nperovic/MouseHook/README.md

 mh.Stop()
 ```

-See  for the real uasge of MouseHook.

-Refer to [TaskbarReveal.ahk](example/TaskbarReveal.ahk) for the practical usage of MouseHook.
+> Refer to [TaskbarReveal.ahk](example/TaskbarReveal.ahk) for the practical usage of MouseHook.

 ## Notes